jkbrzt/cloudtunes/cloudtunes-webapp/README.md

 ## Compilation

 The `.coffee`, `.sass`, and `.hbs`  files need to be compiled before serving them to clients.
 We use [Brunch](http://brunch.io/) for that.

 ### Production

 Compiled & mified production code is included in the repo in `build/production`.
-To update it after making changes to any of the source files files, run:
+To update it after making changes to any of the source files, run:

 ```bash
 $ brunch build --optimize --config=config-dist.coffee